The best Prime Day beauty deals to shop right now | CNN Underscored

 Mizani 25 Miracle Milk Leave-In Conditioner ($13.20, originally $23; amazon.com)

-Mizani was spot on when they named this leave-in conditoner a “miracle.”
-It’s absolutely amazing at moisturizing and detangling even the tightest of coils.
+Mizani was spot on when it named this leave-in conditoner a “miracle.”
+We’ve tried this out ourselves and can say it’s absolutely amazing at moisturizing and detangling even the tightest of coils.
 If you have curly hair, you should definitely consider this deal.

 Redken All Soft Conditioner ($23.94, originally $38; amazon.com)

 We don’t know about you, but we run out of conditioner so much faster than shampoo.
-Stock up your supply with a bottle (or two) of this one by Redken that’s formulated with argan oil to detangle, moisturize and soften hair.
+Stock up with a bottle (or two) of this one by Redken that’s formulated with argan oil to detangle, moisturize and soften hair.

 Color Wow Dream Coat Supernatural Spray ($19.60, originally $28; amazon.com)

 This anti-humidity treatment works to block out moisture and reduce frizz.
-Just apply to clean, towel-dried hair before blowdrying for super smooth and shiny locs.
+Just apply to clean, towel-dried hair before blowdrying for super smooth and shiny locks.

 Oral care deals